Grand Courts

 Ground level

-Beautifully refurbished, the Grand Courts in our historic South Building are home to artworks from our international and Australian collections – from 15th-century European Renaissance art to exceptional ceramics from across the centuries and around the globe, and 19th-century sculpture and painting.
+The Grand Courts in our historic south building, now known as Naala Nura, are home to artworks from our international and Australian collections – from 15th-century European Renaissance art to exceptional ceramics from across the centuries and around the globe, and 19th-century sculpture and painting.

-The displays in these magnificent spaces have been reimagined.
-While the focus remains on the historical collections, a small group of contemporary artworks encourage moments of pause and offer new perspectives.
+While the displays in these magnificent spaces focus on the historical collections, a small group of contemporary artworks encourage moments of pause and offer new perspectives.
 Visitors can enter powerful conversations between Indigenous and non-Indigenous art; explore archival material that connects objects, memories and the fabric of history; experience rare works from the early colonial era and early film; and encounter cherished Australian paintings in vital dialogue with international art movements.

-Highlights include a 2018 installation by Brook Andrew that introduces the Indigenous Australian perspectives that resound throughout, and new acquisitions such as the early-17th-century painting Aesop by Jusepe de Ribera.
+Highlights include a 2018 installation by Brook Andrew that introduces the Indigenous Australian perspectives that resound throughout, and recent acquisitions such as the early-17th-century painting Aesop by Jusepe de Ribera.

-For the first time, Edward John Poynter’s The visit of the Queen of Sheba to King Solomon 1881–90 is shown in dialogue with Ethiopian Belachew Yimer’s painting of the same subject from 50 years later, and a new sculptural commission by Cameroonian Pascale Marthine Tayou.
+Edward John Poynter’s The visit of the Queen of Sheba to King Solomon 1881–90 is shown in dialogue with Ethiopian Belachew Yimer’s painting of the same subject from 50 years later, and a 2012 sculpture by Cameroonian Pascale Marthine Tayou.